HTTP-RPC/Sierra/README.md

 Numeric and boolean values are specified via their string representations.
 Supported constants and enum values are specified in [kebab case](https://en.wikipedia.org/wiki/Letter_case#Kebab_case).

 ## Element Names
 The "name" attribute associates an identifier with a component.
-In addition to setting the "name" property, `UILoader` automatically injects the component itself into an "outlet" defined by the document's owner, the value passed as the first argument to the `load()` method.
+In addition to setting the "name" property, `UILoader` assigns the component itself to an "outlet" defined by the document's owner, the value passed as the first argument to the `load()` method.

 For example, this markup declares outlets named "greetingButton" and "greetingLabel":